Papaya-Voldemort/Dont-Click-That/README.md

 A modern security awareness application built with Svelte and Vite.
 Clean architecture, optimized workflow, and developer-friendly structure.

+> A Note on AI Usage: Some AI was used for this project, mostly to test UI and UX for the target users.

 ---

 ## Why?